onflow/fcl-js/packages/sdk/readme.md

 - **Stable:** Yes
 - **Risk of Breaking Change:** Medium

-This package is wworking and in active delveopment, breaking changes may happen.
+This package is working and in active delveopment, breaking changes may happen.

 # Install